robinvdvleuten/draft-php/README.md

 var_dump($contentState);
 ```

+## Under Development

+This bundle is currently under heavy development and some aspects are likely to change until considered stable.

 ## Inspiration

 Many thanks to the [Draft.js](https://github.com/facebook/draft-js) team for the initial inspiration that became the groundworks for the library.